percona/pmm-doc/docs/platform/dbaas.md

     - *FAILED*: The cluster could not be created
     - *DELETING*: The cluster is being deleted

+## Edit a DB Cluster

+1. Select the *DB Cluster* tab.

+2. Identify the database cluster to be changed.

+3. Click *Modify*.

 ## Delete a DB Cluster

-1. Identify the database cluster to be deleted and click *Delete*.
+1. Identify the database cluster to be deleted.

+2. Click *Delete*.

-2. Confirm the action by clicking *Proceed*, or abandon by clicking *Cancel*.
+3. Confirm the action by clicking *Proceed*, or abandon by clicking *Cancel*.

     ![](../_images/PMM_DBaaS_DB_Cluster_Delete.png)